Intezar-Dev-7/Google_Keep_Notes_Clone/README.md

 🗑️ Trash: Restore accidentally deleted notes from the trash before permanent deletion.

-🔒 Secure and Private: Protect sensitive notes with PIN or fingerprint authentication.

 📱 Cross-Device Sync: Sync notes across devices in real-time, ensuring your information is always up to date.

 🗂️ Local Storage with SQFlite: Store and manage notes locally for offline access.